tgerstner/JunoDocs.jl/docs/src/man/installation.md

 ## 3. Install Juno

-In Atom, go to Settings (`Ctrl+,`, or `Cmd+,` on macOS) and go to the "Install" panel.
+In Atom, go to Settings (`Ctrl+,`, or `Cmd+,` on macOS) or (File / Settings).

+Click on "Install" listed on the left.

-Type `uber-juno` into the search box and hit enter.
-Click the install button on the package of the same name.
+In the search box at the top of the screen, enter "uber".
+Uber-Juno will show up.

+Click the install button in the package.

 Atom will then set up Juno for you, installing the required Atom and Julia packages.

 ### Note

 You may need to add the path to Julia if it is not accessible via the command `julia`.

-To do so, go to Packages > Julia > Settings and in the first box for "Julia Path" insert the path to your Julia installation (example: C:\Users\UserName\AppData\Local\Julia-1.0.0\bin\julia.exe)
+To do so, go to Settings (File / Settings) then click on Packages.
+[If you cannot find Julia, sometimes it is under Install]

+You are looking for julia-client.

+Once you have located it, click Settings.
+Look for "Julia Path and enter the location where Julia.exe can be found.
+(example: C:\Users\UserName\AppData\Local\Julia-1.0.0\bin\julia.exe)

 ## 4. Use Juno